 BL&S has been supporting many communities as they hold indoor and outdoor town meetings.
-Some communities are hosting the meetings across multiple sites or at vast outdoor spaces.
+Some communities are hosting the meetings across multiple sites or at vast indoor and outdoor spaces.
 With residents spread out across a wide area, the communities need a sound system that can evenly distribute voices intelligibly and prevent audio feedback.

-In such cases, BL&S can install a direct line-of-sight sound system, including line array speakers, wired up in the air, to ensure all speakers can be heard clearly.
+In such cases, BL&S can install a direct line-of-sight sound system, including line array speakers, wired up in the air, to ensure all presenters can be heard clearly.
 Using custom software, they are able to direct the exact right sound pressure level across the entire seating area.
 This is one example of how BL&S helps participants communicate with one another, despite social distancing.

 Many cinemas and restaurants are looking to draw customers back through outdoor movie experiences.
 Yet this involves more than just renting an inflatable screen.
 The larger spaces can make it difficult to hear movie dialogue clearly and for attendees to get a clear view of the screen, and often the infrastructure on location isn’t set up for this type of equipment.
 BL&S works with clients to acquire appropriately sized screens, and install and tune sound systems to give customers a stellar moviegoing experience, within their budget.
 The team also manages logistics such as augmenting existing power systems to accommodate the larger sound system.

 This year, graduations are looking very different, with many being held in football fields and other open spaces.
 It can be hard for people sitting 300 feet away in the audience to be able to see people on the stage clearly.
 One inventive way BL&S has found to address this issue is through the use of LED walls and special cameras – helping families to enjoy that special moment when their child receives their degree.